boazbk/tcs/lec_19_cryptography.md

 using the fact that $p_0(y)=p_1(y)=p$.
 This means that observing the ciphertext $y$ did not help us at all!
 We still would not be able to guess whether Alice sent "attack" or "retreat" with better than 50/50 odds!

-This example can be vastly generalized to show that perfect secrecy is indeed "perfect" in the sense that observing a ciphertext gives Eve _no additional information_ about the plaintext beyond her apriori knowledge.
+This example can be vastly generalized to show that perfect secrecy is indeed "perfect" in the sense that observing a ciphertext gives Eve _no additional information_ about the plaintext beyond her a priori knowledge.

 ### Constructing perfectly secret encryption